Enjoy our Moving Tips For Senior Moving to make your senior transition an easy one.

 Make A Plan

-- Even when using professional senior moving companies, it is still recommended to visualize your move in advance.
-This removes some of the stress out of the moving process and gives you greater clarity in your decision to move.
-It also helps to manage expectations and the stress that often comes with moving.
+- Visualize your move in advance, even when using professional senior moving companies.
+As a result, you will gain greater clarity about your move.
+Plus, it removes some of the stress from the moving process when you visualize it in advance.
+This action also helps to manage expectations and the stress that often comes with moving.

 - If you are a Baby Boomer and planning to move, we recommend you get started 2 to 3 months in advance of your move date.
-This provides you with enough time to put your important documents in a safe place for transporting, de-clutter your home, create an inventory list of what needs to be moved and to start packing.
+We recommend this because it provides you with enough time to put your important documents in a safe place for transporting, de-clutter your home, create an inventory list of what needs to be moved and to start packing.

 - You should book a moving company as soon as you know where and when you are moving to CT.
 Scheduling your move in advance has its benefits.
 It provides more choices and flexibility on moving dates, services, and pricing.
 These are all important if you want your move to go smoothly.